openharmony/docs/en/application-dev/file-management/native-fileshare-guidelines.md

 - Before using the **FileShare** APIs, check that your device has SystemCapability.FileManagement.AppFileService.FolderAuthorization.

 - To call **FileShare** APIs, the application must have the ohos.permission.FILE_ACCESS_PERSIST permission.
-For details about how to request the permission, see [Workflow for Using Permissions](../security/AccessToken/determine-application-mode.md).
+For details about how to request the permission, see [Workflow for Requesting Permissions](../security/AccessToken/determine-application-mode.md).

 ## How to Develop